engels74/mover-status/.project_overview/temp_progress.md

 1. ~~Update all files that directly import constants to use new class prefix~~ ✅
 2. ~~Update all files that access settings to use new nested structure~~ ✅
 3. ~~Update notification providers to handle new message types~~ ✅
-4. Update webhook provider to handle non-optional embeds
+4. ~~Update webhook provider to handle non-optional embeds~~ ✅
-5. Update templates.py to handle JsonDict nesting limits in webhook payloads
+5. ~~Update templates.py to handle JsonDict nesting limits in webhook payloads~~ ✅
 6. ~~Ensure templates.py error messages align with new centralized error classes~~ ✅
-   - Added centralized error messages in both Discord and Telegram templates
-   - Updated all error messages to include proper context
-   - Standardized error format across providers
 7. Update type hints using the new enum types
 8. Update provider implementations for thread safety
 9. Update Discord provider to handle new error types